 - What are some activities that you should do in order to determine if these changes are actually working as expected so people don’t feel like they’re always guessing about the impact of what they’re doing?

 - What are some ways of adapting the organizational structure to accommodate these changes?

 - How do you need to adjust your reporting structures in order for everyone involved with this change effort to not just feel like they’re carrying an additional workload, but also that it’s necessary and a part of meeting their overall goals moving forward?

-- What are some goals which make sure the organizational structure is set up in a way that allows people to be successful, and how will it be adjusted if there’s a need to shift things around?
+- What are some goals that make sure the organizational structure is set up in a way that allows people to be successful, and how will it be adjusted if there’s a need to shift things around?

 - How can you adapt the current organizational system so these changes don’t impose more work on everyone involved without having an impact on their overall performance numbers or their compensation?

-- What else can you do to adjust your current organizational system to l help people meet their goals moving forward, rather than just making them feel like there’s another thing they have to do without getting anything out of the deal?
+- What else can you do to adjust your current organizational system to help people meet their goals moving forward, rather than just making them feel like there’s another thing they have to do without getting anything out of the deal?

 - What are some ways to celebrate the success of these changes?